 The chaos of Hanoi’s scooters and street vendors.
 The misty mountains of the North.
 The limestone karsts of Ha Long Bay.
 Northern Vietnam is the pearl of Southeast Asia.
 For first time travelers to Vietnam, there’s a surprise waiting for you around every corner.
 These surprises could be in the form of seemingly impossible motorbike acrobatics as drivers stack more goods and people on a single motorbike than anyone thought possible.
 Or it could be coffee so intense that you’ll see into another dimension.
-On the nature side, the surprise could be the most beautiful view you’ve ever seen.
+On the nature side, the surprise could be the sunrise sending rays of light over terraced rice fields.
 Whatever it is, there’s a lot of fun to be had in this vibrant nation.

 Even if you’ve been to Southeast Asia before, you will be struck by just how unique Vietnam is when compared to other nearby destinations – such as Thailand.

 When To Go